toppers/hakoniwa-px4sim/docs/phys_specs/data/physics/README.md

 - **Pitch Rate**: A positive value denotes a nose-up rotation around the drone's lateral axis.
 - **Yaw Rate**: A positive value signifies a rotation to the right around the drone's vertical axis.

-Understanding the drone's angular velocity in the body frame is essential for maneuvers, orientation control, and the stabilization of the aircraft during flight.
+Understanding the drone's  in the body frame is essential for maneuvers, orientation control, and the stabilization of the aircraft during flight.

 # Rotor Speed